1And when they drew near to Jerusalem, and came to Bethphage, to the Mount of Olives, then Jesus sent two disciples,

 4Now this took place with the result that what was spoken through the prophet was fulfilled, saying,

-5Tell the daughter of Zion, “Look!, your King comes to you, meek, and riding on a donkey, even on a colt the foal of a donkey.”a
+5Tell the Daughter Zion, “Look!, your King comes to you, meek, and riding on a donkey, even on a colt the foal of a donkey.”a

 6And the disciples went and did just as Jesus directed them,